aduquet/Test-generation-with-Pynguin/docs/EmpiricalStudySummary.md

         - The standard coverage tool for Python is Coverage.py.
 It, however, measures branch coverage by comparing the transitions between sources lines that have occurred and that are possible.
 Measuring branch coverage using this technique is possibly imprecise.
         - implemented the computation of mutation scores ourselves. the mutation of the subject under test itself is done using a customised version of the MutPy mutation testing tool
         - the mutation of the subject under test itself is done using a customised version of the MutPy mutation testing tool
         - Mitigated the threat of handling types of native dependencies by exclusion.
-However this does not exclude any functions which is partially implemented inC and could influentce our restults.
+However this does not exclude any functions which is partially implemented in C and could influence our restults.

     - External Validity:
         - It is conceivable that the exclusion of projects without type annotations or nativecode libraries leads to a selection of smaller projects, and the results may thus not generalise to other Python projects.